-Damp Testing Equipment Every Home Inspector Needs in Their Toolkit
+Must-Have Damp Testing Tools for Every Home Inspector's Toolkit

 P1100727

-When showing up to conduct a home moisture survey, having a toolkit that’s at-the-ready saves both you and your client precious time and effort.
+Arriving for a home moisture survey with a well-prepared toolkit saves both you and your client valuable time and effort.

-7 Essential Damp Testing Equipment Components for Home Inspections
+7 Key Damp Testing Equipment Components for Home Inspections

 While no two homes are the same, the tools used for moisture inspections are.
-When heading out to conduct a moisture survey, make sure your toolkit has:
+When heading out to conduct a moisture survey, make sure your toolkit has a/an:

 6. Spare parts/equipment